 - Silver Strand

-The phase of the reopening plan also opened the door for in-person shopping at local retailers, again with restrictions.
+In late May, phase 2 of San Diego's reopening plan opened the door for in-person shopping at local retailers, again with restrictions.
 By May 25, all in-person retail was reopened across California.

 On May 26, San Diego County opened 11 public library branches for new, contact-less pickup service.
 Here’s how that works.